Ethel Bentham

-Ethel Bentham, JP (5 January 1861 – 19 January 1931) was a progressive doctor, a politician and a suffragist in the United Kingdom.
+Ethel Bentham, JP (5 January 1861 – 19 January 1931) was a progressive medical doctor, a politician and a suffragist in the United Kingdom.
 She was born in London, educated at Alexandra School and College in Dublin, the London School of Medicine for Women and the Rotunda Hospital.

 Early life and education

 Bentham was born in London, to William Bentham, an inspector and later general manager of the Standard Life Assurance Company, and Mary Ann Hammond.
 She was raised in Dublin, where her father was a Justice of the peace.
 Bentham made charitable trips with her mother to the city's slums, which inspired her to become a doctor.
 She trained at the London School of Medicine for Women from 1890–1893, gaining a certificate in medicine.
 In 1894, she qualified in midwifery at the Rotunda Hospital, Dublin and received further training at hospitals in Paris and Brussels, where she received an M.D. in 1895.